 As defined by the American Diabetes Association (ADA), a condition of pre-diabetes exists when an individual has glucose levels that do not meet the criteria for a diagnosis of diabetes, but are higher than what is considered normal.
 Persons with pre-diabetes are at increased risk of developing Type 2 diabetes if they do not change their lifestyle for risk reduction.
 Laboratory studies to diagnose pre-diabetes include; an A1C of 5.7-6.4% OR a fasting glucose of 100 to 125 mg/dL OR a 2-hour post meal or oral glucose tolerance test where a glucose of 140 to 199 mg/dL is found.

 Keeping You Connected!

 There are a number of ways to stay up to date with Lowell General Hospital.
-Learn more about the latest health updates on COVID-19, nutrition and wellness information available in our health library, and current hospital news and resources.
+Learn more about the latest health topics from our medical experts, participate in a class or a support group, review current hospital news, and take advantage of our many resources.